webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

         run: exit 1
 ```

-After the PR is merged, the main branch screenshots will be generated and uploaded to the Webshot Archive API.
+After the PR is merged, the above action should run and the main branch screenshots will be generated and uploaded to the Webshot Archive API.

 #### Github Action Inputs